racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 ## Implementation History

-1. `2020-12-10`: First version of this RFC has been accepted
+1. `2020-12-10`: First version of this RFC has been accepted.
+1. `2021-06-07`: Values have been refined, misc. clarifications and readability improvements.

 ---